hamzabinashraf/AI-ML-internship-tasks/README.md

 *   Investigate the impact of different encoding strategies for categorical variables.
 *   Consider advanced techniques for handling outliers or skewed distributions.
 *   Explore other regression models or ensemble methods.

+# Task3: Tesla Stock Price Prediction (Short-Term)

+This project demonstrates a simple approach to predicting the next day's closing price of Tesla (TSLA) stock using historical data and a Random Forest Regressor model.

+## Objective

+The main goal is to use historical stock data, specifically the Open, High, Low, and Volume features, to build a model that can predict the closing price of Tesla stock for the following trading day.

+## Project Steps

+The project follows these key steps:

+1.  **Install & Import Libraries:** Necessary libraries like `yfinance`, `pandas`, `numpy`, `matplotlib`, `seaborn`, and scikit-learn modules (for modeling and evaluation) are installed and imported.
+2.  **Load Historical Stock Data:** Tesla stock data is downloaded from Yahoo Finance for a specified date range (2020-01-01 to 2024-12-31) using the `yfinance` library.
+3.  **Prepare Dataset for Prediction:**
+    *   A new column `Target_Close` is created by shifting the `Close` price column up by one row.
+This makes the next day's close price the target variable for prediction.
+    *   Rows with missing values (the last row after shifting) are removed.
+    *   The data is split into features (Open, High, Low, Volume) and the target variable (`Target_Close`).
+    *   The dataset is divided into training (80%) and testing (20%) sets, maintaining the time order of the data.
+4.  **Train the Model:**
+    *   A `RandomForestRegressor` model is initialized with 100 estimators and a fixed random state for reproducibility.
+    *   The model is trained using the training data (`X_train`, `y_train`).
+    *   Predictions are made on the test set (`X_test`).
+5.  **Visualize Actual vs Predicted Prices:** A plot is generated to visually compare the actual closing prices from the test set with the prices predicted by the model.
+This helps in understanding how well the model's predictions align with the real data.
+6.  **Evaluate the Model:** The performance of the model is evaluated using common regression metrics:
+    *   **Mean Absolute Error (MAE):** Measures the average magnitude of the errors in a set of predictions, without considering their direction.
+    *   **Root Mean Squared Error (RMSE):** Measures the square root of the average of the squared errors.
+It gives a relatively high weight to large errors.

+## Results

+After training and evaluating the model, the following metrics were obtained:

+*   **Mean Absolute Error (MAE):** 8.91
+*   **Root Mean Squared Error (RMSE):** 14.13

+The visualization also shows the trend of actual vs. predicted prices over the test period.